 through Native America

 Andrew Smith Gallery Arizona LLC is pleased to announce the exhibition, Indian Photographing Indian: Zig Jackson's Journey through Native America.
 There will be an opening reception with the artist on February 12th, 2022, from 7:00-10:00 pm.
-The show will continue through May 30, 2022.
+The exhibition will continue through April 30, 2022.

-Zig Jackson will speak on The Photographic Journey of Rising Buffalo on Saturday February 12th at 1:30 p.m. at the auditorium of the Center for Creative Photography.
+Zig Jackson spoke on The Photographic Journey of Rising Buffalo on Saturday February 12th at the auditorium of the Center for Creative Photography.

 A longtime gallery artist Zig Jackson, also named Rising Buffalo, is an enrolled member of the Three Affiliated Tribes (Mandan, Hidatsa, and Arikara) and the first Native American photographer to be awarded a Guggenheim fellowship in photography.